santosharron/pearai-submodule/CODE_OF_CONDUCT.md

 Note: This file has been modified from its original contents.
-The contact email has been changed from Continue's to PearAI's. pearai-submodule is a fork of Continue (https://github.com/continuedev/continue).
+The contact email has been changed from Continue's to PearAI's. dropstone-submodule is a fork of Continue (https://github.com/continuedev/continue).

 # Contributor Covenant Code of Conduct